A breathtaking open world held back by a steep learning curve and some persistent rough edges. Worth your time if you commit to it.

 Gameplay & Combat#

 The first hours are genuinely overwhelming.
-The sandbox drops you in with minimal guidance, the combo system takes time to internalise, and the open world will happily point you toward enemies you cannot beat yet with starting gear.
+The sandbox drops you in with minimal guidance, the combo system takes time to internalize, and the open world will happily point you toward enemies you cannot beat yet with starting gear.
 But even through that friction, flashes of brilliance keep emerging.
 When the combat starts to click, it's incredibly fun.
-Six hours in, we're only scratching the surface of what looks like a very deep system.
+70 hours in, we're only scratching the surface of what looks like a very deep system.

 UI & Controls#